johnedvard/SpaceCommandes/README.md

 SpaceCommandes
 ==============

-A multiplayer space game with lasers!
+A cross platform multiplayer space game with mechs!
+By John Edvard Reiten and Frank Paaske

+Music by [Eric Skiff][4], thanks!

 Getting started
 -----------